 Both Connecticut and Massachusetts currently require people to wear a mask or cloth face covering over their nose and mouth when out in public and unable to maintain a safe distance (at least six feet).
 There are some exceptions for age and health restrictions.
 But people who can wear a face covering should do so.

 A face covering should fit snuggly on your face, be held by ties or ear loops, let you breathe comfortably, and be washable or disposable.
 A cloth face covering with multiple layers of fabric will help prevent an infected person without symptoms from spreading the disease.
 The cloth face coverings recommended are not surgical masks or N95 masks.
 Those are needed by health care workers and first responders.

 After each use, carefully remove the mask and wash your hands.
 You can clean a cloth mask in your washing machine for the next time you need it.
 Visit the CDC webpage for some ideas on homemade masks.
 Remember to continue practicing social distancing and washing your hands often to prevent catching or spreading COVID-19.

 I have a Passage plan.
 Do I still need to get my PCP’s referrals to see a specialist?

-I have surgery scheduled next week.
+I have an elective surgery or medical procedure surgery scheduled.
 Should I go?

 Call your doctor or surgeon to see if it is still scheduled.
-Some hospitals and facilities are holding off on performing elective surgeries, so it is best for you to check directly with the doctor who is going to perform your surgery.
+Some hospitals and facilities are holding off on performing elective surgeries and procedures.
+It is best for you to check directly with the doctor who is going to perform your surgery or procedure.